umermaher/QuizApp-Android/README.md

 # QuizApp-Android
-It is simple android application to learn Fragment concepts, management, replacement and transaction.
+It is a simple android application to learn Fragment concepts, management, replacement and transaction.